vruusmann/blog/_posts/2018-06-15-troubleshooting_pmml.md

 ### Structural validation as PMML

-The JPMML-Model library provides an example command-line application `org.jpmml.model.ValidationExample`, which validates the content of a PMML document against the built-in PMML schema definition (XSD) file.
+The JPMML-Model library provides an `org.jpmml.model.ValidationExample` command-line application, which validates the content of a PMML document against the built-in PMML schema definition (XSD) file.
 This XSD file is based on the latest PMML schema version (at the time of writing this, 4.3), and includes a limited number JPMML vendor extension elements and attributes.
 Nevertheless, it is suitable for validating all PMML schema version 3.X and 4.X documents, as the PMML standard is fully backwards- and forwards-compatible in this schema version range.

 ```
 $ java -cp pmml-model-example/target/example-1.4-SNAPSHOT.jar org.jpmml.model.ValidationExample --input model.pmml.xml